Guidelines for working with the media

 All news is more interesting if it is about people rather than things.
 A story about academic research will have a far better chance of being picked up by the press if it includes personal details that will help it come alive for the audience, or if is about something that will affect the lives of ordinary people.

 We’ll then write the press release, incorporating the vital information.
 You can check over the press release for accuracy, but remember, we are writing the press release in the format and manner necessary for widest possible usage by the media.

-We send out the press release, with your name and telephone number as a contact, as well as contact details of the Information Officer.
-We’ll need to know your availability for interviews.
+The press release will include contact details of the media relations manager.
+If a member of the media requests an interview, the media relations manager will contact you about your availability for interviews.
 Depending on the nature of the story, the release will go to local media, national media, specialist publications or specialist correspondents.

 What happens next?

 News desks generally decide very soon after receiving the press release whether or not they want to cover your story.
 If it’s of mass appeal (say, you’ve found a cure for a terminal disease, or you’ve come up with a new theory on the secret of eternal happiness), you’re likely to be inundated with requests for interviews, and they’ll want them now.
 Timing is crucial to newspapers and broadcasters.
 You may find your schedule disrupted for a couple of days while you fit in interviews.
 It’s best to leave your immediate schedule flexible once a press release has gone out.

 Hopefully, the press release will have described your work succinctly and it will just be a matter of the journalist asking you to reiterate what you have already said.
 Rehearse a few questions and answers of the"what, where, who, why, how?"variety.
 If your work is complex, think of some easy analogies to explain it better.
 Do you have something visual that might be good for a photograph or TV cameras?